HHS/OPRE-OPS/docs/adr/015-a11y-testing.md

 A11y is important.
 Not only that, it is mandated by federal law.

 [aXe](https://www.deque.com/axe/) is a major player in the a11y testing and training.
 They make an open-source tool called axe-core that we'll be utilizing through Cypress.
 That makes it easy to a11y test because Cypress is...

 - Adept at interacting and navigating websites to get them into all the different states that need to be a11y tested.
 - Already used for our [end-to-end testing](./014-use-cypress-for-testing.md).

+We' are using aXe because it...

+- Finds more a11y issues than [pa11y](https://pa11y.org) and other tools.
+- Integrates nicely with our existing end-to-end testing.
+There doesn't seem to be a way to use pa11y with Cypress.
+  Instead, it seems that one needs to use pa11y's custom navigation language.

+With that said, there are some issues that only pa11y finds.
+In the future, we can revisit this and see if the calculus has changed such that we want to integrate pa11y or some other tool.

 ### Related issues